5 Understanding the Features

 A very common interpretation tool is called a SHAP value.
 SHAP stands for SHapley Additive exPlanations, and it provides a means to understand how much each feature contributes to a specific prediction.
 It’s based on a concept from game theory called the Shapley value, which is a way to understand how much each player contributes to the outcome of a game.
 For our modeling context, SHAP values break down a prediction to show the impact of each feature.
 The reason we bring it up here is that it has a nice intuition in the linear model case, and seeing it in that context is a good way to get a sense of how it works.
 Furthermore, it builds on what we’ve been talking about with our various prediction approaches.

 While the actual computations behind the scenes can be tedious, the basic idea is relatively straightforward- for a given prediction at a specific observation with set feature values, we can calculate the difference between the prediction at that observation versus the average prediction for the model as a whole.
 We can break this down for each feature, and see how much each contributes to the difference.
-This provides us the local effect of the feature.
+This provides us the local effect of the feature, or how it plays out for a specific observation, as opposed to the whole data.
 The SHAP approach also has the benefit of being able to be applied to any model, whether a simple linear or deep learning model.
 Very cool!
-To demonstrate we’ll use the simple model from our model comparison demo, but keep the features on the raw scale.
+To demonstrate we’ll use the simple model from our model comparison demo in the previous chapter, but keep the features on the raw scale.

 model_lr_3feat = lm(